DoshiTirth/Text-Classification-for-Spam-Detection/README.md

    - `TFID.pkl`

 ## Contributions
-- Applied hyperparameter tuning to RandomForestClassifier using GridSearchCV.
+- Conducted hyperparameter optimization for the RandomForestClassifier using GridSearchCV
-- Implemented reusable model and preprocessing pipelines.
+- Developed resuable pipelines for model training and data preprocessing.
-- Saved trained models using `joblib`.
+- Utilized `joblib` to save the trained models for future use.

 ## Future Work
 - Explore advanced NLP models like BERT for improved accuracy.